michael-a-hansen/paladin/README.md

 `ctest`

-to compute the eigenvalues of several simple test matrices and compare to exact results or gold standards.
+to compute the eigenvalues of several simple test matrices and compare to exact eigenvalues.
 The tests cover calculations performed in serial, and in parallel with two and four cores.
-Small, simple matrices are compared against exact eigenvalues while several Jacobian matrices from combustion simulations are compared against gold standards.

 ## Running a calculation
 To run a calculation you need three things: